Ravikona-bit/GCP-APP-Engine-Datastorage-node.js/README.md

 # GCP-APPEngine-Datastorage-node.js
 API in GCP using App Engine (standard) and Node with a connection to a (NoSQL) Cloud Datastore database

-Prerequsites :- Fair knowledge on Google cloud account, GCP SDK and node.js
+Prerequsites :- Google cloud account with Fair knowledge on same, GCP SDK and node.js

 1. Run "npm install" to generate nodes_modules folder with required dependencies in your machine